List of United States collegiate men's ice hockey champions: History

-Inn the early years, naming a champion was a fairly easy task as there were few active teams and many played one another during the season.
+In the early years, naming a champion was a fairly easy task as there were few active teams and many played one another during the season.
 Some upper-echelon schools formed an intercollegiate hockey league around the turn of the century and began playing one another on a consistent basis.
 Due to this informal schedule the schools were able to declare a champion between the members and have that team serve as the de facto collegiate champion.
 Several of the smaller schools, like Williams College or Union College were not considered for the championship for a few reasons, chief among which was that their level of competition usually did not raise to the standards of Harvard or Yale.

 After World War I ice hockey teams began sprouting up across New England and the rust belt making the naming of an individual champion more difficult.
 As a result the regions (East and West) would usually have their own intercollegiate champion.